Feistel Ciphers

 In this post I’ll mostly go through the basics of Feistel ciphers principles and analyze DES design with a rough evaluation of some of its security aspects.

-Problem with pure Block Substitution Ciphers
+Problem with Generic Block Substitution Ciphers

 Consider an alphabet with size M

-and block length N
+and block length n

 , then the number of

-possible plaintext and ciphertext blocks is |P| = M^N
+possible plaintext and ciphertext blocks is |P| = |C| = Mⁿ

-and there are
+there are |K| = Mⁿ!

 possible ways to define the encryption function from P